ltearno/hexa.tools/hexa.binding/README.md

+## Using the statistics to detect resource leak

+It is possible to forget to unregister a binding when it is not used anymore.
+In that case, the application leaks resources and after a sufficiently long execution, the whole thing could crash.

+In order to help the developper in the search of the code which causes binding leaks, one can call the `getStatistics()` method :

+		Window.alert( Properties.getStatistics() );

+This will show a message looking like this :

+		PropertyChanges stats :
+		# registered handlers : 6
+		# notifications       : 2
+		# dispatches          : 2

+		selected@ArrayList 				=> 5 (diff: 2)
+		borderColor@JavaScriptObject$ 	=> 1

+First there is three stats numbers : the total number of registered handlers (used to subscribe to property changes), the total number of notifications of property changes that happened so far, and the total number of dispatches that were executed.

+Next, comes the number of handlers for each type of property that's watched.
+In the above example, the 6 registered handlers are in fact 5 handlers on the `selected` property of the `ArrayList` class (that's a virtual property, because the ArrayList class does not have a 'selected' property), and 1 handler on a `borderColor` property of a `JavaScriptObject`object.

+The `(diff: 2)` text means that the number of those handlers increased by 2 since the last call of the `getStatistics` method.
+That's very useful to check whether a part of an application leaks or not.
+Call the method before opening a view and just after closing it.
+Inspect the differences and it will give you a clue about which part of the code forgot to call the `terminate()` method and on wich data binding.

 ## Using the HexaBinding library with GWT

 The data binding library is built upon an internal introspection system which allows runtime type information availability.
 To ensure minimum generated code size, the introspection system needs to know on which classes it needs to work on at *compile* time.
 This is done by adding this *glue* code :